sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

   }

+The ``PayrollCalculator`` class listed above calculates and prints the weekly pay for two employees.
+Do you notice any redundancy?
-The table below compares the code for each employee side by side.
-Notice the first three lines of code are the same except for the value in the right hand side of each assignment, while the last two lines of code that calculate and print the weekly pay are identical.
+The table below displays the code for each employee side by side.
+The first three lines of code are the same except for the value in the right hand side of each assignment, while the last two lines of code are identical.
-We can eliminate code redundancy by adding a new method named ``calculatePay``.
+We can eliminate redundancy by adding a new method named ``calculatePay``.
+The method will compute the weekly pay for an employee based on their hourlyRate and hoursWorked.
-The   method needs 3 formal parameters to allow values to be passed into the method: employee, hourlyRate, and hoursWorked.
+We need 3 formal parameters to allow different values to be passed into the method: employee, hourlyRate, and hoursWorked.
 The method body will use the formal parameters to compute and print the weekly pay.
+We can then call the method once per employee, passing in the appropriate actual parameter values.

 .. table::
   :align: left